 Scopes of Appointment are documents that define the range of products an agent can discuss with a client during an appointment.
 Ever since a change to the 2018 Medicare Marketing Guidelines, “same-day scopes” are now on the table, countering a previous requirement to wait 48 hours between SOA and appointment.

 This is great news, since it not only allows seniors to access the insurance they need faster, but speeds up sales for agents as well.
 Plus, if you’re using Ritter’s Medicareful platform, SOAs are electronic (eSOAs) and even more convenient!
-It’s still a good idea to check out the latest set rules, now known as the Medicare Communications and Marketing Guidelines (MCMG), to ensure you always know how to remain compliant.
+It’s still a good idea to check out the latest set rules, now known as the Medicare Advantage & Part D Communication Requirements, to ensure you always know how to remain compliant.

 Listen to this article: